pik33/P2-retromachine/Propeller/Audiodriver/readme.txt

 20220423: 0.93
 Word 12 - #skip - is now 8.8 fixed point instead of 16bit integer.
-This means you have use 256 instead of 1 for 8bit samples and 512 instead of 2 for 16 bit
-This allows finer tuning for synthesis and mind machine purpose, where Amiga Paula's period is much too coarse.
+This means you have to use 256 instead of 1 This allows finer tuning for synthesis and mind machine purpose, where Amiga Paula's period is much too coarse.
-Bit 29 of start pointer causes synchronizing of channels 0 and 1 for correct stereo
+Bit 29 of the start pointer causes synchronizing of channels 0 and 1 for correct stereo Bit 28 of the start pointer enables playing interleaved samples with the fractional skip

 20220401: 0.92a
 Oscilloscope can be switched off and its buffer can be set at the start